Jhysons/Building-an-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/ha1v9AR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Change Record Address: On DC-1, modify the "mainframe" A-record to point to 8.8.8.8.
+Change mainframe’s record address on DC-1: Set it to 8.8.8.8.

-Ping Mainframe: From Client-1, ping "mainframe" again.
-You'll notice it still pings the old address because of the local DNS cache.
+Ping "mainframe" from Client-1 again: Observe that it still pings the old address.

-Display DNS Cache: On Client-1, use the ipconfig /displaydns command to display the local DNS cache and observe the cached entry for "mainframe".
+Observe the local DNS cache on Client-1: Use ipconfig /displaydns.

+Flush the DNS cache on Client-1: Use ipconfig /flushdns.

+Observe the empty cache on Client-1: Use ipconfig /displaydns.

+Ping "mainframe" from Client-1 again: Observe the new record address showing up.
 </p>
 <br />